homemade-piPhone/homemade-piPhone/.github/ISSUE_TEMPLATE/join-the-project.md

 ---
 name: Join the project
-about: 'You''d like to join the '
+about: You'd like to join the project?
-title: ''
+title: 'I''d like to join the project: [your name]'
 labels: ''
 assignees: ''